Teen Court Needs Your Help: Become a Volunteer

 Clerk/Bailiff – The Clerk/Bailiff supervises the setup of the courtroom.
 They call the courtroom to order, call the case, make sure that all the paperwork is collected for each case, and swear in the jury and the defendant.

 Teen Attorney – At Teen Court, the defendant has already admitted guilt.
 Thus, the job of the Teen Attorneys is not to prove that the defendant is guilty or innocent, but rather to explain the reasons why the defendant committed the offense.
 The Teen Attorneys present this information to the jury through opening statements, questioning, and closing arguments.
+To become a Teen Attorney, you must be in high school, complete Attorney Training, and pass the Teen Court Bar Exam.

 Adult Volunteers (21 or older)